This is one of the most common questions I hear from buyers and fashion newcomers: “Is Diesel an American brand? Or is it European?”

 Many people assume Diesel is American because:

-- It’s worn by American celebrities
+- It is frequently worn by high-profile American celebrities.

-- Its marketing is bold and English-language
+- Its marketing is bold, provocative, and primarily in English.

 What “Italian Brand” Really Means